hazae41/bobine-ed25519/README.md

 ### Server-side module

-Ensure your target module function accepts a session (packref) as its first parameter
+Ensure your target module function accepts a session (packref) as its first parameter, subsequent parameters can be anything you want

 ```tsx
 import { blobs, modules, packref, packs, sha256, textref, texts } from "@hazae41/stdbob"